GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) have demonstrated remarkable performance across various domains, yet their application to temporal graph regression tasks faces significant challenges regarding interpretability.
-This critical issue, rooted in the inherent complexity of both DNNs and underlying spatio-temporal patterns in the graph, calls for innovative solutions.
-While interpretability concerns in Graph Neural Networks (GNNs) mirror those of DNNs, to the best of our knowledge, no notable work has addressed the interpretability of temporal GNNs using a combination of Information Bottleneck (IB) principles and prototype-based methods.
+Deep neural networks (DNNs) have demonstrated remarkable performance across various domains, but their inherent complexity makes them challenging to interpret.
+This is especially true for temporal graph regression tasks due to the complex underlying spatio-temporal patterns in the graph.

+While interpretability concerns in Graph Neural Networks (GNNs) mirror those of DNNs, no notable work has addressed the interpretability of temporal GNNs to the best of our knowledge.
+Innovative methods, such as prototypes, aim to make DNN models more interpretable.
+However, a combined approach based on prototype-based methods and Information Bottleneck (IB) principles has not yet been developed for temporal GNNs.
 Our research introduces a novel approach that uniquely integrates these techniques to enhance the interpretability of temporal graph regression models.
 The key contributions of our work are threefold:

 We introduce the \underline{G}raph \underline{IN}terpretability in \underline{T}emporal \underline{R}egression task using \underline{I}nformation bottleneck and \underline{P}rototype (GINTRIP) framework, the first combined application of IB and prototype-based methods for interpretable temporal graph tasks.
 We derive a novel theoretical bound on mutual information (MI), extending the applicability of IB principles to graph regression tasks.
-We incorporate an unsupervised auxiliary classification head, fostering multi-task learning and diverse concept representation, which enhances the model bottleneck's interpretability.
+We incorporate an unsupervised auxiliary classification head, fostering diverse concept representation using multi-task learning, which enhances the model's interpretability.

-Our model is evaluated on real-world traffic datasets, outperforming existing methods in both forecasting accuracy and interpretability-related metrics.
-The implementation of our research is available at \href{https://github.com/moghadas76/GINTRIP}{Github}.
+Our model is evaluated on real-world datasets like traffic and crime, outperforming existing methods in both forecasting accuracy and interpretability-related metrics such as MAE, RMSE, MAPE, and fidelity.
+The code is available on \href{https://github.com/moghadas76/GINTRIP}{\underline{Github}}.